LNshuti/meta-labelling-architecture/README.md

 ## Meta Labeling

-Deploy full stack application that automatically download live Bitcoin prices from an exchange such as CoinmarketCap.
-Use Advanced ML forecasting method to build a trading strategy based on ensemble modeling.
+Deploy a full stack application that automatically downloads live Bitcoin prices from an exchange such as CoinmarketCap.
+Use Advanced ML forecasting methods to build a trading strategy based on ensemble modeling.
 Backtest strategy.

 Disclaimer: This is for Educational Purposes Only.

 **Models taken into consideration:**
 ------------------------------------

-* Moving Average Crossover Stragegy: When the short term moving average crosses above the long term moving average, that indicates a positive trend, and hence a buy.
+* Moving Average Crossover Strategy: When the short-term moving average crosses above the long-term moving average, that indicates a positive trend and hence a buy.
 If it crosses from the top down, it is a short signal.

 * Minervini Trend Filter